The following are some clinically proven effects of individual ingredients:

 Japanese knotweed (Polygonum cuspidatum)

-Japanese knotweed (Polygonum cuspidatum) is one of the best natural sources of resveratrol, a phytoalexin that has antioxidant, anti-inflammatory, and anti-cancer properties and which belongs to the category of polyphenols.
-Diverse clinical studies and animal tests with resveratrol demonstrate the positive effects of this substance on cancer, autoimmune diseases, arteriosclerosis, Alzheimer’s, cardiovascular diseases, and arthritis, among other illnesses.
+Japanese knotweed (Polygonum cuspidatum) is one of the best natural sources of resveratrol, a phytoalexin that has antioxidant and anti-inflammatory properties which belongs to the category of polyphenols.

 Polyphenols are also known for their high redox potential, which makes them ideal radical inhibitors.
 Like coenzyme Q10, resveratrol is purported to directly seal over the mitochondria of the so-called proton leak and to neutralize reactive oxygen-based free radicals.
 Moreover, it has the capacity to stimulate a number of the body’s own different antioxidant enzyme systems (for example, the superoxide dismutase and some catalases).